Skip to main content

 It’s still possible to go to university, even if you don’t have the traditional qualifications.
 Sign up for one of our Access to Higher Education courses and you’re one step closer.

 Access to Higher Education (HE) Diploma is a qualification which prepares people without traditional qualifications for study at university.
-It’s designed for those who would like to study in higher education but who left school without qualifications such as A Levels or went straight into the workplace and now fancy a career change.
+It is designed for those who would like to study in higher education but who left school without qualifications or went straight into the workplace and now fancy a career change.
 Access courses attract a diverse range of students and there’s no maximum age limit.
 Once completed, the diploma is held in the same standing as A Levels.
-Access courses are generally tailored as pathways; they prepare students with the necessary skills and imbue the appropriate knowledge required for a specific undergraduate career.
-For example, there are 'access to law', 'access to social welfare’ and 'access to nursing' pathways.
+Access courses are generally tailored as pathways, they prepare students with the necessary skills and knowledge needed for a specific undergraduate career.
+See here for the list of Access courses we offer.

 Look around our University Centre used solely by our higher education students.
 The University Centre comprises of several classrooms, a library and a common room area, providing you with the space and support needed to succeed in your studies.